GlobDark/ZuxBot/README.md

-# ZuxBot
-ZuxBot - Discord Bot
+# Updating bot to discord v13